Hurricane Gabrielle isn’t alone. Two more Atlantic systems could develop this week

 Neither new disturbance is an immediate threat to land, but the area of storminess near the Leeward Islands and Bahamas is the wild card, with a future US impact possible if atmospheric conditions line up.
 The eastern system looks more likely to curve out to sea, though it’s too early to say that for certain.

-Gabrielle, the second major hurricane in the Atlantic basin this year, was packing 140 mph winds Monday evening.
+Gabrielle, the second major hurricane in the Atlantic basin this year, was packing 140 mph winds early Tuesday.
 Its core of damaging winds is expected to stay offshore of Bermuda, though the island could see rain and gusty winds in addition to large swells from the storm.

 The hurricane will also generate rough seas and dangerous rip currents along much of the US East Coast, from North Carolina to New England, through midweek.